Assertor1290/ML-Target-15/Day_2/Readme.md

 # Image Processing with Numpy and OpenCV
 ## Sequence of file
-1. Numpy Intro
+1. Numpy Intro: Understanding the basic functionality of NumpPy
-2. Image
+2. Image: Working with PIL and matplotlib